Tattooing in China: Chinese realistic painting style

 The traditional style of Chinese realistic painting advocates realism, accuracy, carefulness, and neatness.
 It is characterized by defining forms with lines via fine brushwork which is neat, delicate, and rigorous.
 Usually, center pens (zhōng fēng (中锋)) are used.
 Generally, the style is bright, calm, elegant, with unified colors, and has a strong aesthetic interest in the Chinese national colors.

 In this style of tattoo, the characteristics of fine brushwork are applied to the tattoo patterns.
 Meticulous and delicate painting techniques are reflected in the tattoo's details.
 Also, an understanding of traditional painting composition and human anatomy are combined in the placement of the tattoo.
 This style of tattoo has certain requirements on the endurance and technical brushwork skills of the tattoo artist.

 Watercolor splash ink style

-The "watercolor splash ink" (水彩泼墨) style is similar to the Chinese brush painting style in artistic conception, but differs in its use of multiple colors.
+The style is similar to the Chinese brush painting style in artistic conception, but differs in its use of multiple colors.
 In this style, the usage of water to "smudge" colors and the layering of colors produces special effects, similar to a traditional watercolor painting.